We have powers to:

 Any car belonging to the 'tenant' can use the private stance, whether it is a "taxi" or a "private hire car".

-If we propose to make an order about a taxi stance, it must publicise the proposals.
-Anyone - taxi operators, taxi drivers, and members of the public - can state objections or representations in writing to:
+If we propose to make an order about a taxi stance, we must publicise the proposals.
+Anyone can state objections or representations in writing to:

 - Aileen Craig